Salomon Speedcross 4 Review Facts

-Salomon really took its time releasing this latest edition of this shoe and that’s probably because they got so much right in the Speedcross 2 and 3.
-Finally, after years of refining their already superior technology, this long-awaited shoe is on the market.
-The made some minor changes to the outsole to make it grippier and a little bit lighter.
+After years of refining their already superior technology, this long-awaited shoe is on the market.
+Salomon made some minor changes to the outsole to make it grippier and a little bit lighter.
 This is a highly durable, terrain-specific shoe, so if you are looking for something colorful to help you tackle those muddy, soft or even snowy trails, look into this shoe, its lightweight design makes it great for training or racing on the trails.